 According to legend, a man prayed for money and then became rich by growing multiple trees from one tree he found in the wetlands.
-He credited the tree for his newfound wealth, giving the money tree plant its name.
-Practitioners of feng shui often turn to money trees as a means of creating positive energy in living spaces.
+He credited the tree for his newfound wealth, giving the money tree plant its name and its purpose.

-A Money Tree Plant is a Perfect Gift for These Occasions
+A Money Tree Plant is the Perfect Gift for These Occasions

 Here’s to making another successful rotation around the sun!
-Speaking of sun, money tree plants only need indirect sunlight, making them ideal for low-light spaces.
+Speaking of sun, money tree plants only need indirect sunlight, making them ideal for most indoor spaces.